-2. Firearms, ammunition and implements of war
+5.1.2 Firearms, ammunition and defense articles

-1. The United States maintains a system of registrations and permits to control the permanent importation of arms, ammunition and implements of war.
-The law and regulations of these imports are administered by ATF pursuant to the Gun Control Act of 1968 (GCA), the Arms Export Control Act of 1976 (AECA), and the National Firearms Act (NFA).
+1. The United States maintains a system of registrations and permits to control the permanent importation of arms, ammunition and defense articles.
+The law and regulations of these imports are administered by ATF pursuant to the Gun Control Act of 1968 (GCA, at 18 U.S.C.
+Chapter 44), the Arms Export Control Act of 1976 (AECA, at 22 U.S.C.
+2778), and the National Firearms Act (NFA, at 26 U.S.C.
+Chapter 53).
 The Department of State maintains a similar system of controls relative to exports and temporary imports.

-- 2. Persons engaged in the business of importing articles on the United States Munitions Import List must be registered.
+- 2. Persons engaged in the business of importing defense articles on the U.S. Munitions Import List must be registered.
 Actual importation is authorized by use of ATF Form 6. - 3.
-All countries.
-Goods from certain countries as determined by State Department are denied entry into the United States. - 4.
-Primary purpose is to regulate international trafficking in arms.
+All countries except those proscribed by the Department of State from which imports are denied entry into the United States.
+Refer generally to 27 CFR 447.52 for proscribed countries and defense articles; ATF also maintains an up-to-date listing at its Firearms and Explosives Imports Branch ((304) 616-4550). - 4.
+Primary purpose is to regulate international trafficking in arms consistent with U.S. national security and foreign policy interests.
 No alternative methods have been considered. - 5.
 Arms Export Control Act of 1976; 22 U.S.C.
-2778; 27 CFR Part 447; and Executive Order 11432 (33 F.R.
-15701).
+2778; 27 CFR Part 447; and Executive Order 13637 (78 F.R.
+16129).
 Licensing is statutorily mandated and cannot be abolished without legislative action.
-Designation of products is not subject to administrative discretion.

-- 6. Not applicable. - 7.(a) Approximately ten working days in advance. - (b) Yes. - (c) No. - (d) Yes, consideration of license applications is effected by a single administrative organ (ATF). - 8.
+- 6. Not applicable. - 7. (a) A Federal Firearms Licence is issued within 60 days after receipt of a properly completed application.
+Any person who wishes to permanently import a defense article on the U.S. Munitions Import List into the United States must first file with ATF and obtain an approved ATF Form 6-Application and Permit for Importation of Firearms, Ammunition and Implements of War. - (b) No. A license cannot be granted immediately on request. - (c) No. - (d) Yes, consideration of license applications is effected by a single administrative organ (ATF). - 8.
 No additional circumstances apply.
 The reasons for refusal are provided to the applicant.
-In the event of refusal to issue a license, administrative appeals may be made through Director, ATF to United States District Court.
+In the event of refusal to issue a license, administrative appeals may be made through the Director of the ATF.
+If a permit is denied, revoked, suspended, or revised, the importer or applicant shall be advised in writing of the decision and the reasons therefor.
+Within 30 days of receipt, the applicant or importer may file a written request for an opportunity to present additional information and to have a full case review by the appropriate ATF officer.